libssh2/libssh2/docs/INSTALL_CMAKE.md

   cmake --build . --target RUN_TESTS
 ```

-How do I use libssh2 in my project if my project doesn't use CMake?
+How do I use libssh2 in my project if my project does not use CMake?
 -------------------------------------------------------------------

 If you are not using CMake for your own project, install libssh2